blipson/fundamentals-of-computer-graphics/assignment1c/README.md

 depthcueing dcr dcg dcb αmin αmax distmin distmax
 ```
 ### Body
 This section defines the objects within the scene and their colors. `mtlcolor` must come first followed by the objects that are that color in any order.
+If you'd like you can also add textures or normal maps via the `texture` and `bump` keywords.
 This section must come last.
+Spheres and ellipsoids are defines with center position and radius size, while more complex shapes are defined with a list of vertices, vertex normals, and faces that map to them, similar to the .obj file format.
 ```
 mtlcolor Dr Dg Db Sr Sg Sb ka kd ks n sphere x y z r ellipse x y z rx ry rz

-mtlcolor Dr Dg Db Sr Sg Sb ka kd ks n sphere x y z r ellipse x y z rx ry rz
+mtlcolor Dr Dg Db Sr Sg Sb ka kd ks n texture mytexture.ppm bump mynormalmap.ppm sphere x y z r ellipse x y z rx ry rz v -1 1 -4 v -1 -1 -4 v 1 -1 -4 v 1 1 -4

+vn -1 1 1
+vn -1 -1 1
+vn 1 -1 1
+vn 1 1 1

+vt 0 0
+vt 0 1
+vt 1 1
+vt 1 0

+f 1/1/1 2/2/2 3/3/3
+f 1/1/1 3/3/3 4/4/4
 ...
 ```